-Modern living is too quick to dispose of the things it no longer wants or dismiss those people who appear to offer nothing of value to our community.
+Modern living is too quick to dispose of the things it no longer wants, or dismiss those people who appear to offer nothing of value to our community.
 Yet much of what we call rubbish, or waste, is in fact not rubbish at all.
-It holds significant resources and if we change our perspective and look at the ‘rubbish’ in our lives differently we stand to be rewarded with its value.
+It holds significant resources.
+If we change our perspective and look at the ‘rubbish’ in our lives differently, we stand to be rewarded with its value.

-Talking Rubbish is therefore about the opportunity we take to build our legacy from the resources contained in the materials and parts of the community that tend to gee discarded.
-Microbuisness support for families to help them better control their income, a resource centre for recovering, repurposing and recycling unwanted materials, or the Men’s Shed to provide support and five new meaning to people’s lives is what Talking Rubbish at ME is all about.
+Talking Rubbish is about the opportunity we take to build our legacy from the resources contained in the materials and parts of the community that tend to get discarded.
+Waste Regeneration support for our community, a Regen Zone, to educate, enable and empower the community to reduce and reuse waste, grow food and reconnect with our environment; Micro-business support for families to help them better control their income; a Resource Recovery Room for recovering, repurposing and recycling unwanted items and materials; the Mangere Men’s Shed to provide support and give new meaning to people’s lives; Behind the Wheel, to support people to get their driver’s licenses- this is what Talking Rubbish at ME is all about.

-If you have an itnitative that could give new meaning and new purpose to those living in our community the ME would love to hear from you.
+If you have an initiative that could give new meaning and new purpose to those living in our community then we would love to hear from you.

 Reducing waste at events

 Unwanted Stuff: Where to take it in Mangere/Otahuhu